 The scriptures give a reference to a nuclear war several times.
 I take the quotes in this story from the King James Version (KJV) of the Holy Bible.
 Some bible passages can tax your brain trying to understand them.
 But they become clearer after years of reading and studying them.

-What is not so clear is that is this God using his power and bringing the elements of nature into play?
-We know he often does so.
-Or is God letting man use his own destructive power?
+Is God using his power and bringing the elements of nature into play?
+We know he often does so, or is God letting man use his own destructive power?